-In Volume 1, the Authority recommends an indexed rolling annuity, calculated for each year of the 2012-17 regulatory period.
+In Volume 1, the Authority recommended an indexed rolling annuity, calculated for each year of the 2012-17 regulatory period.

-For the Pioneer River WSS, the recommended renewals annuity for the 2012-17 regulatory period is shown in Table 4.17.
+For the Pioneer River WSS, the draft recommended renewals annuity for the 2012-17 regulatory period was identified in Table 4.17.

-The table shows the total renewals annuity recommended by the Authority and the component amounts for High B and High A priority customers.
-Also presented for comparison are SunWater's total renewals annuity for 2006-11 and SunWater's proposed total annuity for 2012-16.
+The table showed the total renewals annuity recommended by the Authority and the component amounts for High B and High A priority customers.
+Also presented for comparison were SunWater's total renewals annuity for 2006-11 and SunWater's proposed total annuity for 2012-16.
 SunWater did not submit a disaggregation between priority customers.